ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

     .. group-tab:: Without Using ``tox``

-        While `tox`_ is the preferred tool for automating your documentation build, if you wish to avoid using `tox`_, consider the following workflow:
+        While `tox`_ is the preferred tool for automating your documentation build, if you want to avoid using `tox`_, consider the following workflow:

         .. code-block:: yaml